On the Sublinear Regret of Continuous K-Max Bandits: Introduction

+Tackling this problem is highly challenging.
+Most existing studies for $K$-Max bandits focus on discrete outcome settings \citep{simchowitz2016best,wang2023combinatorial} or require feedback on every selected arm (semi-bandit feedback) \citep{chen2016combinatorial, wang2017improving}.
+For the continuous $K$-Max bandits, naively applying existing discrete approaches can lead to significant discretization errors and impractical operations, hindering learning efficiency.
+Furthermore, the combination of continuous outcomes and limited \emph{value-index feedback} introduces unique challenges from biased observations, which are not typically faced in discrete settings or with richer feedback.

-While $K$-Max bandits have received considerable attention \citep{simchowitz2016best, chen2016combinatorial,agarwal2020choice}, existing theoretical works face three critical limitations when tackling the continuous distribution and value-index feedback: First, most existing algorithms require semi-bandit feedback \citep{chen2016combinatorial,simchowitz2016best,wang2017improving}, while practical systems often restrict observations to the winning arm's index and value.
-The key challenge here is that the observation under semi-bandit feedback is unbiased, while the observation under value-index feedback is biased, since we only observe an outcome when it is the winner.
-Second, greedy approaches based on submodular optimization \citep{streeter2008online,fourati2024combinatorial} face inherent $(1-1/e)$ approximation limits \citep{nemhauser1978analysis}, which results in weaker regret guarantees.
-Third, existing solutions to $K$-Max bandits mostly assume binary \citep{simchowitz2016best} or finitely supported outcomes \citep{wang2023combinatorial}.
-The continuous nature of real-world outcomes, along with the value-index feedback, introduces challenges in discretization error and learning efficiency tradeoff, biased estimators due to nondeterministic tie-breaking under discretization, etc.
+Specifically, existing studies face three critical limitations when tackling the continuous distribution and value-index feedback: First, most algorithms require semi-bandit feedback \citep{chen2016combinatorial,simchowitz2016best,wang2017improving} revealing all selected arms' outcomes, while practical systems often only provide the winning arm's index and value, introducing bias since observations occur only when an arm wins.
+Second, greedy-style submodular bandit approaches \citep{streeter2008online,fourati2024combinatorial} typically compete with a $(1-1/e)$-approximation benchmark \citep{nemhauser1978analysis}, which can result in linear regret under our exact-optimum benchmark.
+Third, most prior solutions for $K$-Max bandits assume binary \citep{simchowitz2016best} or finitely supported outcomes \citep{wang2023combinatorial}, struggling with continuous distributions under value-index feedback due to: (i) discretization error versus learning efficiency trade-offs, (ii) biased estimation from limited observability, and (iii) non-deterministic tie-breaking when several continuous values map to one discrete bin.
+We further analyze the difficulties and challenges in \Cref{sec:challenges}.